-If you’ve been a frequent reader of this blog, then by now you’d probably know how much I love using Semrush.
+If you’ve been a frequent reader of my blog, then by now you’d probably know how much I love using Semrush.
 It’s my go-to software for keyword research, competitor analysis, on-page analysis, technical SEO fixes, and more recently, even social media benchmarking and scheduling.

 It is also the preferred SEO tool of marketing experts around the world and once you start using the tool, it’s easy to see why.

-I first became aware of SEMrush through online forums and subreddits.
+I first became aware of Semrush through marketing subreddits and forums.
 There seemed to be a general consensus among SEOs that this was indeed the holy grail of all SEO tools.
-I was using Moz Pro at the time and was mostly dissatisfied with the results I was getting.
-I go into specific details as to why in this post here.
+My team and I were mostly using Moz Pro at the time and were mostly dissatisfied with the results we were getting.
+I go into specific details as to why in this Semrush vs Moz comparison post here.

-I signed up for a 30-day free trial of SEMrush and was immediately swept off my feet with the tool’s functionalities.
-The site audit tool enabled me to fix most of the on-page and off-page SEO issues with my site and competition insight showed me what my site was lacking.
+As a result, I signed up for a free trial of Semrush and was immediately swept off my feet with the tool’s functionalities.
+First and foremost, Semrush’s site audit tool helped me fix all the technical issues that were plaguing my site at the time.

-Needless to say, I cancelled my Moz Pro subscription and signed up for SEMrush’s Pro plan.
+Needless to say, I canceled my Moz Pro subscription and signed up for Semrush’s Pro plan.

-These days, when I have a call scheduled with a prospective client, I prepare myself by using SEMrush to analyze their market, find relevant keywords in their niche and learn more about the organic and paid competitors.
-Yes, you could do this manually, but it’d take a massive amount of your time and time, as we know, is money.
-Especially at a bootstrapped agency like ours.
-Furthermore, the data you obtain through SEMrush is far more reliable and accurate.
+These days, when I have a call scheduled with a prospective client, I prepare myself by using Semrush to analyze their market, find relevant keywords in their niche, and get some insights on their organic and paid competitors.

-If you’re reading this article, then you’re probably deciding whether it’s worth investing in an SEO tool that costs around $100 a month.
-Let me help you decide that by sharing my own experience with the tool and also highlight some of the features that I love and some that I feel could do with a few improvements.
+If you’re reading this Semrush review, then you’re probably wondering whether it’s worth investing in an SEO tool that costs over $100 a month.
+Let me help you make this decision by sharing my own experience with the tool.
+In the process, I’ll highlight some of the features that I love and some that I feel could do with a few improvements.

-You’ll probably need to access SEMrush while reading this review to a get deeper understanding of the features.
+Important note: You’ll probably need to access Semrush while reading this review to get a deeper understanding of the features.
 If you haven’t already signed up for a trial, you can do so by clicking on the link below.
-It will give you 30-day free access to SEMrush Pro.
-It will unlock all the features you’d need to use to vet the tool.
+It will give you free access to Semrush Pro for one month.
+It will unlock all the features you’ll need to use to thoroughly examine the tool.

-In this SEMrush review, we’ll evaluate the tool on the following:
+In this Semrush review, we’ll cover the following aspects: